-Whilst every founder should tailor their pitch and their deck to themselves and their business, there are some basic structures to creating a pitch deck that you’ll find useful for getting started.
+Whilst every founder should tailor their pitch and their investor pitch deck to themselves and their business, there are some basic principles to creating a strong pitch to investors that you’ll find useful for getting started.

-At Seedrs we have seen a lot of great pitch decks, so we took key elements from all the best ones and combined them into a template below which you can download below to easily build a great pitch deck for your business.
+At Seedrs we’ve seen a lot of great pitch decks over the years.
+So now, we’ve chosen key elements from all the best ones and combined them into an investor pitch deck template for you to download now and use to build a great investor deck for your business.

-Also, think about the medium via which the pitch is being delivered.
-If you’re sending via email keep it much shorter and to the point, but remember that it won’t have you talking alongside it so ensure it is comprehensible as a standalone asset.
-If it’s a one-to-one pitch, you’ll likely have a far more detailed deck to support an in-depth discussion about your business.
+Think about how you’ll need to deliver the pitch.
+Will it be in person, online or sent by email?
+If you’re sending it via email keep it short and to the point but remember you won’t be there to talk alongside it, so ensure it’s comprehensible as a standalone asset.
+If it’s a one-to-one pitch, a far more detailed deck would be better to support an in-depth discussion about your business.

 - Company purpose

-The average reader will only spend 3m 44 seconds looking at your deck, so keep it short and snappy.
-The two slides that receive the most attention are the financials (23 seconds) and the team (22 seconds).
+On average an investor will only spend 3m 44 seconds looking at your deck, so keep it short and snappy.
+The two investment pitch deck slides that receive the most attention are the financials (23 seconds) and the team structure (22 seconds).

 |Categories||Average amount of time spent viewed|